TeaWhyDee/deadbeef-rating/README.md

 # Building & Installing
 1. Clone this repository
-2. Download `deadbeef.h`, for example from the [DeaDBeeF source code](http://deadbeef.sourceforge.net/download.html).
+2. Download `deadbeef.h`, for example using `curl https://raw.githubusercontent.com/DeaDBeeF-Player/deadbeef/master/deadbeef.h > deadbeef.h`
-3. Run `sh build.sh [path to dir with deadbeef.h]`
+3. Run `make build` to build rating.so.
-4. Run `sh easyinstall.sh` to install the plugin to ~/.local/lib/deadbeef, or copy `rating.so` yourself to your DeaDBeeF plugin folder.
+4. Run `make install` to install the plugin.

 # Uninstalling
-Run `sh easyuninstall.sh` to remove the plugin from ~/.local/lib/deadbeef, or remove `rating.so` yourself from your DeaDBeeF plugin folder.
+Run `make uninstall` to remove the plugin.

 # Using
+I personally use the following format:
+`$meta(rating)`
+which displays a number from 0 to 10 (the star rating).

 In order to show the rating tags in the playlist, add a new custom column with the following format:

 `$ifequal([%rating%], 5, *****,)$ifequal([%rating%], 4, ****,)$ifequal([%rating%], 3, ***,)$ifequal([%rating%], 2, **,)$ifequal([%rating%], 1, *,)`